-• Legislation authorizing the establishment of the institution under the name Mississippi Vocational College was enacted by the Mississippi Legislature in 1946.
-The expressed purpose for the new college is to train teachers for rural and elementary schools and to provide vocational training.

-• The groundbreaking ceremony is held February 19, 1950, with the late Honorable Governor Fielding Wright, the Board of Trustees of State Institutions of Higher Learning, Dr. James Herbert White, the first president of the University, and interested friends participating.

-• The College opens in the summer of 1950 with enrollment of 305 in-service teachers.

-• The first academic year, 1950-51, opens with 14 regular students and seven faculty members.
-The college offers the Bachelor of Science degree in 14 areas and provides Extension Services.

-• The name of the institution changes to Mississippi Valley State College in 1964.
-The College is authorized to offer the Liberal Arts degree, as well as Science and the Education degrees.

-• Dr. Earnest A. Boykins, the University's second president, takes office in July 1971.

-• The Honorable Governor William A. Waller signs into law the bill granting "University" status to the institution on March 15, 1974.
-The institution has since been known as Mississippi Valley State University.

-• The University offers its first Master's degree in 1976.
-The University now offers the Master of Science degree in Bioinformatics, Business Administration, Environmental Health, Elementary Education, Criminal Justice, Social Work, Special Education, Rural Public Policy and Planning, and the Master of Arts in Teaching.

-• Dr. Joe L. Boyer, the third president of MVSU, takes office in January 1982.

-• Dr. William W. Sutton, the fourth president of MVSU, takes office in July 1988.
-The Greenwood Center, an off-campus site of MVSU, opens January 1996.

-• Dr. Lester C. Newman, the fifth president of MVSU, takes office on July 1, 1998.
+- Legislation authorizing the establishment of the institution under the name Mississippi Vocational College was enacted by the Mississippi Legislature in 1946.
+The expressed purpose for the new college is to train teachers for rural and elementary schools and to provide vocational training. - The groundbreaking ceremony is held February 19, 1950, with the late Honorable Governor Fielding Wright, the Board of Trustees of State Institutions of Higher Learning, Dr. James Herbert White, the first president of the University, and interested friends participating. - The College opens in the summer of 1950 with enrollment of 305 in-service teachers. - The first academic year, 1950-51, opens with 14 regular students and seven faculty members.
+The college offers the Bachelor of Science degree in 14 areas and provides Extension Services. - The name of the institution changes to Mississippi Valley State College in 1964.
+The College is authorized to offer the Liberal Arts degree, as well as Science and the Education degrees. - Dr. Earnest A. Boykins, the University's second president, takes office in July 1971. - The Honorable Governor William A. Waller signs into law the bill granting "University" status to the institution on March 15, 1974.
+The institution has since been known as Mississippi Valley State University. - The University offers its first Master's degree in 1976.
+The University now offers the Master of Science degree in Bioinformatics, Business Administration, Environmental Health, Elementary Education, Criminal Justice, Social Work, Special Education, Rural Public Policy and Planning, and the Master of Arts in Teaching. - Dr. Joe L. Boyer, the third president of MVSU, takes office in January 1982. - Dr. William W. Sutton, the fourth president of MVSU, takes office in July 1988.
+The Greenwood Center, an off-campus site of MVSU, opens January 1996. - Dr. Lester C. Newman, the fifth president of MVSU, takes office on July 1, 1998.
 The Greenville Higher Learning Center, an off-campus site of MVSU, opens January 2001.
 The Business Education Building, the first new academic building in 32 years, opens in 2007.
-A second building, the Science and Technology Building opens in 2009.

-• Dr. Donna H. Oliver, the 6th President of MVSU, takes office on January 1, 2009.

-- Dr. Alfred Rankins Jr. becomes Acting President in November 2012 - Dr. William B. Bynum, Jr., the 7th President of MVSU, took office on November 6, 2013.
+A second building, the Science and Technology Building opens in 2009. - Dr. Roy C. Hudson becomes Interim President in July 200 - Dr. Donna H. Oliver, the 6th President of MVSU, takes office on January 1, 2009. - Dr. Alfred Rankins Jr. becomes Acting President in November 2012 - Dr. William B. Bynum, Jr. the 7th President of MVSU, takes office on November 6, 2013.

 The University is under the jurisdiction of the Board of Trustees of State Institutions of Higher Learning which is composed of 12 members.
 Funds for the operation of the University come from general appropriations of the Legislature, students' tuition and fees, federal grants, and gifts.

-Location

-Mississippi Valley State University is located in Leflore County, one mile northeast of Itta Bena, adjacent to U.S. Highway 82.
+Location Mississippi Valley State University is located in Leflore County, one mile northeast of Itta Bena, adjacent to U.S. Highway 82.
 The Institution is located on a 450-acre tract of land.
 The site for campus development consists of 200 acres.
 Mississippi Valley State University is approximately five miles from Greenwood, which has a population of 18,425 and approximately 50 miles from Greenville, which has a population of 41,633.
 The University is approximately 100 miles north of Jackson, Mississippi, and 120 miles south of Memphis, Tennessee.
 It is located in the heart of the Mississippi Delta where 34 percent of the black population of the state is located.

-INSTITUTIONAL STATEMENTS
+INSTITUTIONAL STATEMENTS MISSION